debops/debops/docs/news/upgrades.rst

   has been reimplemented as the ``item.resources`` parameter of the ``users__*_accounts`` variables.
 See the role documentation for more details.

+- The management of the admin accounts has been removed from the :ref:`debops.users` role and is now done in the :ref:`debops.system_users` role.
+See the :envvar:`system_users__default_accounts` for a list of the default admin accounts created on the remote hosts.

 Inventory variable changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~